AhmedELkhdadi/CUDA_Power_method/README.md

 # CUDA_Power_method
 An implementation of the power methode in C and CUDA

-In grid5000 or if you have
+In a grid5000 machine or if you have An nvidia GPU and Cuda installed

 Compile tp.cu with the following command